DavidHuie/quartz/README.md

 ```

 Quartz maintains most of Go's native RPC interface.
 Thus, export a struct
-by calling this in your `main` function:
+by calling this to your `main` function:

 ```go
 myStruct := &myStructType{}